Climate-Data-Science/Climate-Similarity-Metrics/README.md

 3. Use `era-int_pl_1979-2019-mm-u.nc` file from this [repository](https://nextcloud.scc.kit.edu/s/cwpp3wdQPcm96jq) for the "Data Preprocessing" step

 ##  Data Preprocessing
-Use the data manipulation tool cdo to extract all values for pressure level 30 hPa with the following command:
+Use the data manipulation tool cdo to extract all values for pressure level 3, 30, 70 and 300 hPa.
+Example for extracting values for pressure level 30 with the following command:

 `cdo -select,level=30 era-int_pl_1979-2019-mm-u.nc era-int_pl_1979-2019-mm-l30-u.nc`

+Analogously for 3, 70 and 300

 ## Environment Setup